Predictia/AQUA/CONTRIBUTING.md

 A Pull Request is a request to merge a set of changes into the `main` branch of the repository.
 It is the main way to contribute to AQUA.

-Please note that the `main` branch is *not* protected.
-Anyway, pushing directly to `main` is forbidden and if not agreed in advance, your changes will be reverted.
-Please use Pull Requests instead.

 ### Creating a Pull Request

 Pull requests can be created directly in the AQUA repository, creating your own fork of the repository is not mandatory.